Unity-Technologies/com.unity.cli-project-setup/README.md

 # Unity CLI Project Setup

-Provides a command line parser and options to set editor, build, player, and other Unity settings when running Unity from the command line.
+The Unity CLI Project Setup provides a command line parser and a set of CLI options that are used to set Unity build, editor, and player settings for prior to running tests.
+It's used primarly to help reuse test project in various automated/CI scenarios.

-The code used for the setup options in the package originally (2017) predate many of the corresponding CLI options that UTR now has.
-A few teams at the time needed an easy way to reuse test project under various configuration settings, so this package was created to help with this.
-In practice some of these same command line switches exist for UTR, but they are preserved here for backward compatibility.
+The code used for the setup options in the package originally predate many of the corresponding CLI options that UTR now has.
+A few teams at the time needed an easy way to reuse test projects under various configuration settings, so this package was created to help.
+Some of these command line switches now co-exist as UTR CLI arguments, but they are preserved here for backward compatibility.

 ## Section Links
 - [Player and Build Settings Setup Options](#player-and-build-settings-setup-options)